-Types of Brain Doctors: Career Information by Specialization
+Brain Doctor Career Information

-Neuropharmacologists use different medications to correct problems in brain function.
+Another type of brain specialist doctor is called a neuropharmacologists.
+They use different medications to correct problems in brain function.
 Many use research subjects to test how different chemicals alter brain activity.
 Similar to neurologists, they use special dyes within the medication, along with MRIs and other brain mapping equipment to watch the effects of medications interacting with the brain.
 Although some neuropharmacologists work as consultants in hospitals, most work at pharmaceutical companies or at other research facilities.

 Most applicants to medical school have a bachelor's degree.
-Students can choose practically any major during their undergraduate years, but each medical school has a list of academic prerequisite requirements.
-Most universities have a recommended pre-med path for students, and some schools may have a pre-med focus related to neuroscience.
+Students can choose practically any major during their undergraduate years but each medical school has a list of academic prerequisite requirements.
+Most universities have a recommended pre-med path for students and some schools may have a pre-med focus related to neuroscience.

-Most medical school programs have students spending the first 1-2 years in the classroom learning the fundamentals of anatomy, biology and medicine.
+Most medical school programs have students spending the first 1-2 years in the classroom learning the fundamentals of anatomy, biology, and medicine.
 Students then enter into a clinical rotation schedule treating real patients.
-The rotation schedule covers various specialties, such as cardiology, oncology and infectious diseases.
+The rotation schedule covers various specialties, such as cardiology, oncology, and infectious diseases.
 Students usually pick their field of specialty around the third year of medical school and try to align their remaining clinical experiences with that specialty.
-For example, students who want to become Neurologists would apply to join the neurology clinical rotation groups.
+For example, students who want to become neurologists would apply to join the neurology clinical rotation groups.

-After graduating from medical school, the majority of Neurologists enter a residency program within neurology, per the BLS.
-A residency program works like an apprenticeship in that workers are paid to learn their trade through treating real patients.
+After graduating from medical school, the majority of neurologists enter a residency program within neurology, per the BLS.
+A residency program works like an apprenticeship, in that workers are paid to learn their trade through treating real patients.
 Most programs last 3-4 years, but certain specialty fields may require a longer residency.
-Programs offer residents a chance to use diagnostic equipment, treat a full range of patients and learn the latest trends in neurology.
+Programs offer residents a chance to use diagnostic equipment, treat a full range of patients, and learn the latest trends in neurology.

 Licensing and Certification